Aym-Aym/AymServer-Monitoring/README.md

 # AymServer-Monitoring
 AymServer system monitoring Work in progress

-Using QML for the client and socket system for data sharing.
+Using PySide2 and QML for the client.
+Socket system for data sharing.